 It depends on your field and program of interest.

 - Statement of Purpose.
-If you’re applying for a masters or PhD program, you’ll likely be asked for a statement of purpose.
+If you are applying for a masters or PhD program, you will likely be asked for a statement of purpose.
 This statement shows your experience, interests, and goals in the field.
 These should, in turn, make clear your fit for the department.
 You’ll also want to clearly articulate your motivation for pursuing an advanced degree, and how it will influence your career path.
 For PhD programs, this statement will center on who you are as a scholar and researcher.
 Remember, the committee wants to know how you’ll contribute to their academic community.

 - Personal Statement.
-If you’re applying for a medical or law degree, you’ll probably be writing a personal statement.
+If you are applying for a medical or law degree, you’ll probably be writing a personal statement.
 A personal statement usually has a stronger narrative element, which may integrate an anecdote or scenes from your experience.
 As with the statement of purpose, you’ll want the reader to come away with a clear sense of your commitment to the field.
-In addition, you’ll aim to showcase the qualities you have that will help you succeed in that program or that field.
+In addition, you will aim to showcase the qualities you have that will help you succeed in that program or that field.

 Keep in mind, this terminology and guidelines are not set in stone.
 Pay attention to what topics or questions the application asks you to answer in your statement, and be sure to address them.
 And when in doubt, consult your advisers and mentors.
 Your preprofessional adviser will be able to provide insight into statements for graduate programs in medicine, public health, law, or business.
 For programs in the humanities, social sciences, or sciences, your professors will likely have the most valuable advice.

 Finally, begin drafting early—ideally, the summer before you apply.
-This will ensure that you have plenty of time to seek feedback from professors and advisers and revise, revise, revise.
+This will ensure that you have plenty of time to seek feedback from professors and advisers and to revise your statement.

 Resume or CV